 Discovery may proceed informally; however, objections to requests for information (RFIs) must be filed and served within 10 days of receiving the RFI.
 Objections must include a statement that negotiations were conducted diligently and in good faith.
 If the parties are unable to resolve a discovery dispute, a motion to compel a response to an RFI must be filed and served within five working days of receipt of an objection.
-The motion to compel must specify the grounds for the motion.
+The motion must specify grounds for the motion.